NtQuerySystemInformation/NtQuerySystemInformation/README.md

 -I’m kasua02.

--I can code a bit, I do reversing too.
+-I can code a bit, I do reversing too (still suck at it though, improving day by day)

 -I like obscure components, they are so fun.